Jawun Executive Secondments

 How to Apply for a Jawun Executive Secondment

 The program is co-ordinated on the behalf of the South Australian Government by the Office for the Public Sector.
 Participation is through a selection process for one of the four rounds each year.

-Whilst this program is aimed at the executive level, employees at the ASO6 level and above may still apply.
+This program is aimed at management and executive level, however employees at the ASO6 level and above may still apply.

 Please click here to access the Jawun Nomination Form 2018, which will help guide your application.